Water & Lava

 – Location: ~ 10 min southwest of Bend, Oregon

-The Forest Service Welcome Center on Cascade Lakes Highway.
-Water & toilets
+The Cascade Lakes Welcome center on Cascade Lakes Highway.
+Water & toilets.

 Food / Water